Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 At Orient, after 90 days: 85% reduction in document generation time.
 400+ hours saved per month across all departments.
 An estimated $200,000+ in annual labour savings.
 Eleven projects in production, with seven more in development.

-These aren't projections.
+Those aren't projections.
 They're measurements from production use.
+I was honestly surprised by some of those numbers myself.

 The instruction engineering gap

-Good instruction engineering requires understanding both sides of the equation: how Claude processes instructions (context windows, knowledge file retrieval, instruction hierarchy) and how the business actually works (edge cases, exceptions, compliance rules, the things that only surface when you sit with the person doing the job).
+Good instruction engineering requires understanding both sides: how Claude AI processes instructions (context windows, knowledge file retrieval, instruction hierarchy) and how the business actually works (edge cases, exceptions, compliance rules, the things that only surface when you sit with the person doing the job).

-We're early.
-Orient is our first client.
-We're a small team.
-We don't have a roster of fifty case studies to point to.
+I'm early.
+Orient is my first client.
+I don't have a roster of fifty case studies to point to.

-What we do have is a deployment that went from zero to 11 production projects across seven departments, with real numbers behind it.
-We have a methodology that worked at a 79-year-old manufacturer with a custom ERP, complex pricing logic, multi-country operations, and workers across a wide range of technical comfort levels.
+What I do have is a deployment that went from zero to 11 production projects across seven departments, with real numbers behind it.
+A methodology that worked at a 79-year-old manufacturer with a custom ERP, complex pricing logic, multi-country operations, and workers across a wide range of technical comfort levels.

-And we have a clear-eyed view of who needs us and who doesn't.
+And I have a clear-eyed view of who needs me and who doesn't.
 If you're a 20-person agency, you probably don't.
 Follow Ruben's playbook.
 It's good.
-If you're a 200-person manufacturer with seven departments and a legacy ERP, and you've tried the DIY approach and it stalled after the first department — that's where we come in.
+If you're a 200-person manufacturer with seven departments and a legacy ERP, and you tried the DIY approach and it stalled after the first department, that's where I come in.

 The case for “yes, and”

-We think about Ruben's guide the way we think about a great tutorial.
+I think about Ruben's guide the way I think about a great tutorial.
 It teaches you the right concepts.
 It gives you real skills.
-And eventually, if your needs are complex enough, you outgrow it — not because it was wrong, but because your situation demands more.
+And eventually, if your needs are complex enough, you outgrow it.
+Not because it was wrong, but because your situation demands more.

-The 7-day playbook is how you learn to deploy Claude.
-Structured deployment is how you deploy Claude at scale.
+The 7-day playbook is how you learn to deploy Claude AI.
+Structured deployment is how you deploy Claude AI at scale.

 Both are necessary.
 The first builds conviction that AI can actually help.
 The second turns that conviction into organisation-wide results.

-If you're somewhere in between — past the tutorial, not yet at scale — we'd be happy to talk about what the path forward looks like.
+If you're somewhere in between (past the tutorial, not yet at scale), I'd genuinely enjoy talking through what the path forward looks like for your company.
 Start a conversation →

 Related